AlexDresco/MakersBnB/README.md

 So I can have an account
 I would like to be able to sign up

+As a user
+So I can list or rent a property under my name
+I want to be able to log in

 # Any signed-up user can list a new space.
 As a host
 So I can rent out my property